 How We Started

-In December 2015 Victorian community health centre Inner South Community Health (now StarHealth) joined with sex worker group Vixen Collective to call for the decriminalisation of sex work (see press release below).
+In December 2015 Victorian community health centre Inner South Community Health (now StarHealth) joined with sex worker group Vixen Collective to call for the decriminalisation of sex work (see press release and photograph below).
 However, The Decriminalise Sex Work Campaign failed to gain traction and came to a standstill.